apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump leads in 2024 polls as fears over war and economy hurt Biden**
+**Muslim Stanford student injured in suspected hate crime hit-and-run**

-You can read more about it [here](https://www.ft.com/content/40d7e543-dc96-47f8-b673-4ce4bbc60f26).
+You can read more about it [here](https://www.cbsnews.com/sanfrancisco/news/muslim-stanford-student-injured-suspected-hate-crime-hit-run/).

 ## Requirements
 - Python 3.8